dsagman/picat/readme_hakank_comments4.md

 The *fail* condition can be forced by the `fail/0` predicate or through another failure, such as failed unification.

-hakank4: Or a failed equivalence test.
+hakank4x: Or a failed equivalence test.
+DS: Edited.

 `go1` is using unification with `=/2` and `go2` is using reassignment with `:=/2`.